 There are particular rules that make it more difficult to get Universal Credit if you are still in education.
 Claiming Universal Credit for young people in education is a complex process, so we recommend that you read our factsheet on claiming Universal Credit for a young disabled person.

-This webpage also has recordings of webinars for parents that you may find useful as well as three template letters that you can use to challenge failures or delays by the Department for Work and Pensions (DWP).
+This webpage also has recordings of webinars for parents that you may find useful, as well as three template letters that you can use to challenge failures or delays by the Department for Work and Pensions (DWP).
+Follow the last three bullets below for these letters.

 Note: If your child gets Universal Credit in their own right, any benefits that you receive for them as a dependent child, such as Child Benefit or tax credits, will stop.
 Before claiming Universal Credit for a child aged 16-19, get advice to make sure that you will not be left worse off as a household.